Dutch begin COVID-19 vaccinations; last EU nation to do so

 Sanna Elkadiri, a nurse at a nursing home for people with dementia, was the first to receive a shot of the Pfizer-BioNTech vaccine at a mass vaccination center in Veghel, 120 kilometers (75 miles) southeast of the capital, Amsterdam.

-Dutch Health Minister Hugo de Jonge did not comment on the criticism as he spoke before Elkadiri rolled up the left sleeve of her purple nurse's uniform to receive the first shot.
+Dutch Health Minister Hugo de Jonge didn't comment on the criticism as he spoke before Elkadiri rolled up the left sleeve of her purple nurse's uniform to receive the first shot.
 Instead, he looked forward to a future with the virus under control.

 “Finally, after 10 months of crisis, today we are starting to end this crisis," De Jonge said.
 But he warned that, "it will take a while before we have all the misery behind us. ”